SandorGyorfi/ShopMaster/readme.md

 1. **Project Setup:**
    - Create a new Flask project.
-   - Set up virtual environment and dependencies.
+   - Set up a virtual environment and dependencies.

 2. **Front-end Development:**
    - Design base templates for consistent layout.